odin-detector/odin-data/tools/filewriter/Design.md

 ## Interface Control Definitions

 The filewriter service understands standard IPC messages as defined within the IpcMessage class.
 There are three IPC channels used by the filewriter service, and each is detailed below.

-These interface
+- Control channel.
+This is a ZeroMQ pair socket, which can be used to send configuration and control messages to the FileWriter, and receive responses from the FileWriter.
+- Frame ready channel.
+This is a ZeroMQ subscriber that listens to the FrameReceiver application for notifications of new frames that are ready to be processed.
+- Frame release channel.
+This is a ZeroMQ publisher that publishes notifications whenever the FileWriter application has finished with a frame.

 ## Class Design